-If there are additional resources you would like to see listed on our website, please send an email to email@example.com.
+If there are additional resources you would like to see listed on our website, please send an email to Britt Conroy, Public Policy Advocacy Director, email@example.com.

 Our work to end hunger and homelessness takes many forms and includes direct service through our community ministry programs, as well as educational workshops and forums on topics related to ending hunger, homelessness and poverty.
 In addition, we are actively involved in advocacy at the state and federal levels for public policies that will prevent, reduce, and ultimately end hunger and homelessness in our state.

 To receive updates, action alerts and event invitations, please send an email to firstname.lastname@example.org with your name, complete mailing address, and your congregational or organizational affiliation.
 Please also include the email address where you would like to receive the announcements, especially if different from the one you are sending the email from.
-You can also call Kevin Finney, EMO Public Policy Director, at (503) 221-1054, ext.
-204.
+You can also call Britt Conroy, Public Policy Advocacy Director, at (503) 221-1054, ext.
+207.

 Neighborhood Partnerships is a statewide organization offering communications tools to groups wanting to build community engagement in support of policy or systems change.
 Neighborhood Partnerships has expertise in asset building and helps to administer the Oregon Individual Development Account program.
 They also work to end homelessness and create thriving communities, through advocacy, the Bridges to Housing program, and more.
 Learn more about Neighborhood Partnerships.